GoblinSax/gs-sdk/README.md

 ### `bnplOS(collection: string, assetId: string, duration: string, borrowerAddress: string, principal: string, apr: number): Promise<ethers.ContractTransaction>`

 This function is called to trigger a bnpl transaction for an asset in Opensea.
 It receives the collection address, the asset id, the duration of the loan, the address that will borrow the money, the principal and the APR.
-The duration, borrowerAddress, and APR values needed are obtained by calling `gs.getTerms(collection, id)`.
+The `duration`, `borrowerAddress`, and `apr` values needed are obtained from calling `gs.getTerms(collection, id)`.
+Before calling this function make sure `gs.bnplAllowance(...)` returns `isAllowanceRequired == true`.

+### `executeBnpl(collection: string, assetId: string, assetType: "ERC721" | "ERC1155", duration: string, borrowerAddress: string, principal: string, apr: number, buyData: string, module: string): Promise<ethers.ContractTransaction>

+This function is thought to be used by marketplaces seeking for integration with Goblin sax. `module` is the address of a module following this interface [IMarketModule](https://github.com/GoblinSax/gs-bnpl-contracts/blob/main/src/interfaces/IMarketModule.sol). `buyData` is the encoded data of the `buy` function on the marketplace.
+The `duration`, `borrowerAddress`, and `apr` values needed are obtained from calling `gs.getTerms(collection, id)`.
 Before calling this function make sure `gs.bnplAllowance(...)` returns `isAllowanceRequired == true`.